 Make a budget and Use it: Sit down with your family and come up with a budget for your essential monthly items as well as the luxuries.
 This will help you stay on track with your spending so that you can still save money at the end of the month.

-You don’t always have to have the most extravegant outings to have fun.
+Be reasonable: You don’t always have to have the most extravegant outings to have fun.
 There are plenty of things to do that are either free or cheap that provide just as many laughs and good memories.
-Here are some ideas for frugal dates
+Here are some ideas for frugal dates and frugal family fun.

 Never go past due: This one is pretty simple; always pay your bills on time.
 Why give those companies any more of your money by paying a late fee?!
 You need the money way more than they do.
 Missing paying your bills is as good as throwing bills right in the trash.